-This is the fourth update in a new series where I intend to share the progress of Baby R2R’s investment portfolio.
+This post is part of the series where I share the progress of Baby R2R’s investment portfolio.
 I started documenting this in Q3 2017 and intend to provide quarterly updates.

 Baby R2R was born in Spring 2016 and a few months later, I setup her education fund to which I contribute on a regular basis.
 We live in Canada, so we take advantage of the RESP program (Registered Education Savings Plan), an account type where we can save and invest for our child’s secondary education.
 In addition to tax advantages, we also receive an education grant, which matches upto 20% of the saved amount (upto a max of $500 per year).
 How can anyone say no to free money? 🙂